-You’re starting to see results and positive ROI from your knowledge sharing platform.
-Maybe your team members reduced the time they spend searching for information every day by half an hour, or you’ve seen a significant decrease in internal emails now that everyone has one place to go to find departmental knowledge.
+You’re starting to see results and positive ROI from your knowledge engagement platform.
+Maybe your team members reduced the time they spend searching for information every day by half an hour, or you’ve seen a significant decrease in internal emails and phone calls now that everyone has one place to go to find departmental knowledge.

-Based on your department’s success, you believe that other departments could benefit from using your knowledge sharing platform— maybe you’ve even been getting questions from co-workers who would like to try the platform out.
+Based on your department’s success, you believe that other departments could benefit from using your knowledge engagement platform—maybe you’ve even been getting questions from co-workers who would like to try the platform out.

-But how do you convince senior leadership to invest in an expansion of your knowledge sharing community?
+But how do you convince senior leadership to invest in an expansion of your knowledge engagement community?

 Point to Your Successes

-Since you’ve already launched a knowledge sharing platform, you should have evidence of the benefits.
+Since you’ve already launched a knowledge engagement platform, you should have evidence of the benefits.
 When trying to get executive buy-in for an expansion, highlight your key success metrics.
-For example, a customer support team might be able to show that their reps are resolving questions on calls an average of 20 seconds faster with access to your knowledge sharing platform.
+For example, a customer support team might be able to show that their reps are resolving questions on calls an average of 20 seconds faster with access to your knowledge engagement platform.

 Tie your metrics back to clear benefits that will resonate with your executives.
-In the example above, the customer support team could make the case that by allowing reps to answer questions faster, the knowledge sharing platform has improved customer satisfaction.
+In the example above, the customer support team could make the case that by allowing reps to answer questions faster, the knowledge engagement platform has increased efficiency and improved customer satisfaction.

 Highlight Your Vendor’s Similar Use Cases